mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this.

-This matches research of 5D and in particular that of Gutiérrez in conceptions of processes of inclusion.

 <!-- By the time phase three and video capture of data was underway, the process of playtesting began to take on interesting characteristics for some younger participants who were working more independently. -->